View Marjorie Mottern's Obituary on citizensvoice.com and share memories

 Marjorie was a member of Dallas United Methodist Church and a former member of Community Bible Church, Sweet Valley.
 She was also with the "Rebecca's."
 She had numerous hobbies, including quilting.

-She was preceded in death by her first husband, Sterling Barnes III; and second husband, Elwood Mottern; brother, Edward Sharrow; and sister, Elizabeth Ross; also twin grandchildren.
+She was preceded in death by her first husband, Sterling Barnes; and second husband, Elwood Mottern; brother, Edward Sharrow; and sister, Elizabeth Ross; also twin grandchildren; and grandson, Sterling Barnes III.